kirovtome/kirovtome.xyz/_posts/2019-07-15-download-twitch-clips-with-python.md

 Note: **The script will try to create a tmp directory if it's not present.**

 This tutorial is for one clip only.
 In the next posts, i will present a full automated solution for the top watched clips.
+Cheers!!